BryanWilhite/Blog/presentation/entry/2023/2023-08-31-studio-status-report-2023-08.md

 I do not need to talk to myself about “[the definition of done](https://www.scrum.org/resources/what-definition-done).”
 Yes, `Songhay.Player.ProgressiveAudio` release 6.0.0” [[GitHub]](https://github.com/users/BryanWilhite/projects/9) is _still_ incomplete but a major blocker that was in the way of completion is done 🎊

 The major blocker was about `Presentation` credits data (from my ancient relationship with [Microsoft InfoPath](https://en.wikipedia.org/wiki/Microsoft_InfoPath)) being ‘too unstructured.’
 I knew about this issue as early as _three_ months ago (see “[there is more than one `Presentation` credits HTML micro-format](http://songhayblog.azurewebsites.net/entry/2023-05-28-studio-status-report-2023-05/)”).
 However, I wasted my time by approaching the challenge with regular expressions as the solution.
-I explored this `Regex`-based angle in [an abandoned Jupyter notebook](https://github.com/BryanWilhite/jupyter-central/blob/master/funkykb/fsharp/json/songhay-presentation-credits.ipynb) which was abandoned when I remembered one my classic architectural principles:
+I explored this `Regex`-based angle in [an abandoned Jupyter notebook](https://github.com/BryanWilhite/jupyter-central/blob/master/funkykb/fsharp/json/songhay-presentation-credits.ipynb) which was abandoned when I remembered one of my classic architectural principles:

 >Prefer <acronym title="Extensible Hypertext Markup Language">XHTML</acronym> over <acronym title="HyperText Markup Language">HTML</acronym> which will allow the declarative <acronym title="User Interface">UI</acronym> to be _processed_ as data.